MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Introduction

 Traditional phishing detection methods have relied on rule-based filters and denylists \cite{liu2005detecting}, which are limited by their inability to keep pace with evolving attacker strategies such as domain spoofing, dynamic URL obfuscation, and context-aware social engineering.
 Static machine learning models, while more adaptable, often depend on predefined features and historical data, making them ineffective against novel or subtle threats.
 Deep learning approaches, including CNNs, RNNs, and pre-trained models like BERT \cite{devlin2019bert}, have improved detection accuracy by capturing contextual language cues.
 However, they tend to focus primarily on email text or URLs, overlooking other modalities, and their ``black-box'' nature hinders interpretability.
 More recently, LLM-based systems have been proposed to analyze phishing emails using natural language understanding, showing promise in identifying nuanced patterns across various attack types \cite{koide2024chatspamdetector,rashid2025llms,asfour2023harnessing}.
 Despite their success, most LLM approaches remain single-agent architectures that produce binary outputs without transparent reasoning.
 They also lack adaptability \cite{roy2024chatbots}, as they are not optimized to learn from advanced attacks, such as spear phishing \cite{birthriya2025detection}.
+Crucially, phishing emails exhibit heterogeneous cues spanning linguistic manipulation in message content, infrastructural signals in URLs, and structural anomalies in headers and metadata, which are rarely modeled jointly by existing systems.
 These limitations underscore the need for a multi-modal, explainable, and adaptive detection framework that integrates diverse data sources and provides users with interpretable, evidence-based decisions.